Frequently Asked Questions

 Getting started is as easy as picking up the phone and talking to one of our experts.
 Your path to financial freedom is just one toll-free phone call away!
 Call us today: 1-800-979-6812.

 We recognize that each individual’s situation is unique.
-The length of time needed to resolve debts varies with each individual.
-The average client who sticks with our advice can resolve all accounts in about 36 months, depending on the individual’s financial situation.
+The length of time needed to complete the program varies with each individual.
+The average client who sticks with their plan can complete the program in about 36 months, depending on the individual’s ﬁnancial situation.

-Debt consolidation programs combine all of your outstanding debt into one large new loan and sometimes require you to secure the loan with collateral of greater value (such as your home).
+Debt consolidation programs combine all of your out- standing debt into one large new loan and sometimes require you to secure the loan with collateral of greater value (such as your home).
 You will still be required to pay the entire principal amount of your debt plus the interest on the new loan.
 If you fail to make payments, the lending institution can repossess your collateral.
-In contrast, we negotiate directly with your creditors to greatly reduce the balance of your debt, allowing you to pay a smaller sum than what you are currently paying.
-Typically, it takes around 36 months to complete our services, whereas consolidation can stretch out for longer depending on the size and terms of the loans.
+In contrast, debt negotiation uses techniques to greatly reduce the balance of your debt, allowing you to pay a smaller sum than what you are currently paying.
+Typically, debt negotiation takes around 36 months to complete, whereas consolidation can stretch out for longer depending on the size and terms of the loans.

 From day one you will be working with a team of the industry’s leading experts in debt settlement.
 Our dedicated credit advisors will guide you through every step of the process, and make sure you make informed decisions along the way to financial freedom.

-We normally recommend resolving all unsecured debt to help you be as successful as possible.
+We normally recommend resolving all unsecured debt to help you get on the path to ﬁnancial freedom quicker.
 Creditors are generally more willing to negotiate when they see that most of your accounts are delinquent due to your hardship.
 The decision to resolve all or some of your debt is totally up to you.
 We are here to help you decide what strategies are best for you.
-Remember to keep in mind that we are paid on our performance, meaning our fee for each account will be taken only at the time the first payment is funded to a creditor for a negotiated account.
+Keep in mind that we are a performance based company, our fee will be taken only at the time the ﬁrst settlement payment is funded to a creditor on the negotiated account.

 Everyone’s situation is different, but we have assisted many clients to become debt free without having to ﬁle bankruptcy.
 Filing bankruptcy can have long term effects on your credit and can impact your ability to apply for new credit or in some cases, employment.
 Bankruptcy does not always go away after 7-10 years, as some bankruptcy attorneys may claim.
 For example, nearly all credit applications ask if you have ever ﬁled bankruptcy in the past.
 There are also costly court and attorney fees that accompany the ﬁling process.
 Finally, depending on which chapter of bankruptcy you qualify for, you may still be required to pay back all or some of your debt.

-Although you have not retained us to provide tax advice, financial institutions are generally required to provide a form 1099-C in the event a forgiven or settled debt exceeds $600.00, this does not necessarily mean you owe taxes on the forgiven portion.
+Financial institutions are generally required to provide a form 1099-C in the event that a forgiven or settled debt exceeds $600.00.
+Please understand that this does not necessarily mean that you owe taxes on the forgiven portion.
 In many cases, clients can legally and ethically exclude forgiven debt from their income through the “insolvency exclusion” provided by the IRS code.
-This exclusion means that your liabilities exceed the fair market value of your assets, or that you “owe” more than you “own.”
-We strongly recommend you consult a licensed tax advisor regarding your particular circumstances.
-Again, Net Debt does not offer or provide tax advice.
+This exclusion means that your liabilities exceed the fair market value of your assets, or that you “owe” more than you “own”.
+We recommend that you consult a licensed tax advisor regarding your particular circumstance.
+We do not offer or provide tax advice.

-No, we do not make any payments to your creditors.
-Our goal is to resolve your debt for as low an amount as possible.
-You are responsible for the payments to your Savings Account which will be used to satisfy negotiated offers, as well as our fees.
+No, we never make any payments to your creditors.
+Our goal is to resolve your debt for a lower amount than you enrolled with.
+You are responsible for the payments to your Special Purpose Savings Account which will be used to satisfy negotiated offers, as well as our fees.

 No. The decision to speak with your creditors is completely up to you.
 We contact your creditors at the appropriate time, using the appropriate negotiation method.
 Our services begin working for you immediately.
 We will continue to communicate with your creditors to finalize negotiation discussions as your funds accumulate.
 It typically takes 6 months or more before we negotiate and obtain your first offer which allows you to accumulate funds to settle your first debt.

-That depends on what your credit looks like when you first retained our services.
-In general, if you do not make payments to your creditors according to the terms of your agreement with them, your credit will suffer while you work through and recover from your financial difficulties.
+That depends on what your credit looks like when you enrolled in our program.
+In general, if you do not make payments to your creditors according to the terms of your agreement with them, your credit will suffer while you work through and recover from your ﬁnancial difficulties.

-It is very important for you to save as we have planned on.
-If you are unable to accumulate funds, we will not be able to successfully resolve your accounts.
-It is imperative you continue to make your monthly savings commitment on time; any delay could negatively impact our ability to assist you.
+This is a savings based program, so if you are unable to accumulate funds then we will not be able to resolve your accounts.
+It is imperative to the success of your program that you continue to make your monthly savings commitment on time; any delay could negatively impact your plan.

 No, you are in complete and sole control of your savings.
-When you agree to settle an account, your payment to a creditor will be funded through your Savings Account based on your authorization.
+When you agree to settle an account, your payment will be funded through your Special Purpose Savings Account based on your authorization.

-Yes, late fees and interest typically continue to accumulate, however we will always attempt to resolve your account with your original balance in mind.
+Yes, late fees and interest typically continue to accumulate, however our experienced Negotiations Team will always attempt to settle your account with your original balance in mind.

-No, we do not offer or provide credit repair services.
-There are other firms that specialize in assisting consumers in getting their credit back on track, in addition to providing other services that will improve your credit score over time.
+No, we do not offer credit repair services and we are not a credit repair company.
+There are other ﬁrms that specialize in assisting consumers in getting their credit back on track, in addition to providing other services that will improve your credit score over time.